 Accessible by: anyone

 Technology, environmental, and human health research are constantly evolving.
 In response, policies must develop to guide behavior in the appropriate way.
-Use this menu to explore various regulatory measures and issues impacting the manufacturing and distribution of cleaning products.
-Some of the top ones include the TSCA/Lautenberg Act, VOCs, the California Safer Consumer Products Program, Phosphates, Antibacterial Hand Soaps, Transportation of Hazardous Materials, and other policies that are currently affecting products in the cleaning industry.
+Use this section to explore various regulatory measures and issues impacting the manufacturing and distribution of cleaning products.
+Some of the top ones include the Toxic Substances Control Act (TSCA)/Lautenberg Act, Volatile Organic Compound (VOCs), the California Safer Consumer Products Program (SCP), phosphates, antibacterial hand soaps, transportation of hazardous materials, and other policies that are currently affecting products in the cleaning industry.

-The 1976 Toxic Substances Control Act granted the U.S. Environmental Protection Agency authority to regulate the manufacture or sale of chemicals to protect the environment and public health.
-It was amended by the Frank R. Lautenberg Chemical Safety for the 21st Century Act (LCSA) in 2016, which increased the regulatory role of “processors” and implemented a more regimented approach to evaluating and regulating existing chemicals.
+The 1976 TCSA granted the U.S. Environmental Protection Agency (EPA) authority to regulate the manufacture or sale of chemicals to protect the environment and public health.
+It was amended by the Frank R. Lautenberg Chemical Safety for the 21st Century Act (LCSA) in 2016, which increased the regulatory role of processors and implemented a more regimented approach to evaluating and regulating existing chemicals.

 There is a growing demand by the public for transparency as it pertains to ingredients in consumer products.
 Many states have considered laws for some degree of disclosure, and beginning in January 2020, California will require manufacturers of cleaning products to disclose all ingredient information on both the product label and on the company’s website

 VOCs are regulated by the EPA and by numerous state governments in order to protect public health.